Digital Marketing Trends

 www.example.com/tag-2/

 Solution: It is always best to use canonical tags pointing to the root product or category page on all the duplicate pages in order to solve the problem of content duplicity.
-As long as Google has a clear path to products, indexing every variant may causes more harm than good.
+As long as Google has a clear path to products, indexing every variant may cause more harm than good.

 One Product, Multiple Categories